Chief Executive Officer

 Howard oversees the company’s development and redevelopment projects and coordinates all aspects of the construction and design process, engaging directly with general contractors, architects, engineers and government officials.
 Prior to joining Sterling Bay in 2018, Howard was President of Development Resources Inc. where he completed over 400 construction and redevelopment projects.
 Howard is a 33-year industry veteran having worked on some of the most prominent and recognizable real estate projects in Chicago.
 Howard is a graduate of Northern Illinois University.

-Jessica is responsible for retail leasing across Sterling Bay’s portfolio, including prominent projects such as 110 N Carpenter, Fulton West, 333 N Green, Prudential Plaza, 600 W Chicago and Lincoln Yards.
-Jessica has served as an integral member of the team specializing in the overall asset redevelopment strategy, lease negotiation and retail placemaking of the company’s assets.
-Prior to joining Sterling Bay in 2015, Jessica worked at CBRE on the Urban Retail Team.
+Jessica is responsible for leasing across Sterling Bay’s portfolio, including prominent projects such as 333 N Green, Prudential Plaza, 600 W Chicago, and Lincoln Yards.
+Jessica has served as an integral member of the team specializing in the overall asset redevelopment strategy, lease negotiation, and retail placemaking of the company’s assets.
+Before joining Sterling Bay in 2015, Jessica worked at CBRE on the Urban Retail Team.
 Jessica earned a BBA from the University of Wisconsin - Madison and is an active member of ICSC (International Council of Shopping Centers) and WIRL (Women in Retail Leasing).

 Steven Di Vito